galpratama/responsive-mixins/README.md

-# Bootstrap 3 Responsive Mixin
+# Responsive Mixin

-Bootstrap 3 Responsive Mixin to make your life easier and change your life forever. (not really)
+Responsive Mixin to make your life easier and change your life forever. (not really)

 ## Available mixin to use
 - Bootstrap (`xs, sm, md, lg`)